ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

 Let's say we have a ``BusinessObject``, that has two
 dependencies: a ``Translator`` and a ``DatetimeService``::

-  from arbeitszeit import DatetimeService, Translator
+  from workers_control.core import DatetimeService, Translator

   class BusinessObject:
       def __init__(